 Corporate Video and Live Directing Productions include work for: The United Way, Google, the NFL, The S.F.
 49ers, Sun Microsystems, Cisco, Monster Cable, Nintendo, Avnet, Inc., Hamilton-Hallmark, Apple Computer, Hewlett Packard, Umax Technologies, ITEK, IBM, 3Com, The City of San Francisco, Time Warner/AOL, Outback Steakhouse, FedExpress, Review for Nurses Tapes, Inc., The Hospital Satellite Network et.al.

 In his early career, as Broadcast Production Director for J.C.
 Whitted & Assoc.
 Advertising, Steve created, produced and directed regional and national radio and television commercials including those which twice won American Marketing Assn. and NRBA Campaign of the Year Awards, among many other awards.
-He continues producing and directing radio and television spots for clients including the United Way, the NFL Pro-Bowl, Outback Steakhouse, AOL, FedEx, etc.
+He continues producing and directing radio and television spots for clients including the United Way commercials, the NFL Pro-Bowl, Outback Steakhouse, AOL, FedEx, etc. He directed award winning national commercials for the United Way featuring Mathew Broderick, and John Fogerty.

 He also spent several seasons producing and directing live and tape-delayed NCAA Football and Basketball for both CBS and NBC affiliated stations.
 He has done over 25 national and regional Sports Preview Television Specials and commercials starring noted names in sports including Reggie Jackson, Kareem Abdul Jabbar, Danny White, Tom Landry, Joe Montana, Steve Young, et al.

-For the San Francisco Forty-Niners and Olmstead Productions/e2k Sports, Steve has produced and directed every live in-stadium video telecast since 1987.
-This involves directing 25-plus people, coordinating all matrix scoreboard presentations and directing the full narrowcast television coverage of the game, including commercial roll-ins and announcers.
+For the San Francisco Forty-Niners and Olmstead Productions/e2k Sports, Steve produced and directed every live in-stadium video telecast since 1987 at Candlestick Park.
+This involved directing 25-plus people, coordinating all matrix scoreboard presentations and directing the full narrowcast television coverage of the game, including commercial roll-ins and announcers.
 He also coordinates and produces features for pre-game/half-time events.
 He’s assisted in pre-production and coordination of live events such as Superbowl XIX at Stanford, the NFL American Bowl football games in London, Tokyo and Mexico City and the annual EAST-West Shrine Football Classic.
 For ABC Sports NFL/Monday Night Football he directed coverage of the Joe Montana, Steve Young, Jerry Rice and Ronnie Lott Jersey retirement ceremonies.

 At the 40th Cannes Film Festival in France, Steve co-produced and directed 14 daily on-location, live one-hour telecasts and a 90-minute special for The Hollywood Reporter/SelecTV.
 This show was the principal source of English language reportage of the festival and guest celebrities included Paul Newman, Liz Taylor, Prince Charles and Princess Diana, Mel Gibson, John Travolta, Sally Kellerman, Norman Mailer, et. al. Steve personally directed most interviews and supervised all editing of the shows.
 Clips of the shows were licensed and seen worldwide.